susmonteiro/PAva-proj/README.md

 *Note: this extensions are marked on the code using the following annotation:* @extension_\<number\>

 The default implementation of the project contains the following extentions to the base assignment:
-1. Sum Combination (sums all the returned values)
+1. Sum Combination: sums all the returned values
-2. Product Combination (multiplies all the returned values)
+2. Product Combination: multiplies all the returned values
 3. Support for multiple complex class hierarchies (e.g. classes that implement multiple interfaces that extend a common interface)
     - Note that the implementation ensures a method on any class/interface is only called once (this is very important for the *Sum* and *Product Combination*)
     - The simple implementation already ensures this, therefore it is not marked on the extended implementation